kdiffin/swagtask/README.md

     - [x] make task stuff work
     - [ ] make the tag stuff work
           **!!!**
-      - [ ] refactor how adding tags works
+      - [ ] refactor how adding tags works (single tag)
+        - [ ] change the query to be like the tasks one where it returns and redo the handler then
     - [x] think and fix what to do with paths

   - [x] make real time mouse sharing